AT Thru-Hike: Focus On Physical & Mental Preparation

 Stretching is also important for recovery.
 I like to do a dynamic stretching routine before training and a static stretching routine after training.

 I also recommend taking at least one day off per week from training.
-This will give your body the time it needs to recover and prevent overtraining.
+This will give your body the time to recover and prevent overtraining.

 Mental training & prep for an AT Thru-Hike